dbersan/Image-Classification-Benchmark/readme.md

-# Image Classification in Tensorflow: python vs C++
+# Image Classification in Tensorflow: Python vs C++

 Simple repository to compare the speed of image classification on python vs C++, on the webcam.